The Maintenance Effectiveness Award goes to the 168th Maintenance Group

 |0

-This work, The Maintenance Effectiveness Award goes to the 168th Maintenance Group, by MSgt James Michaels, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The Maintenance Effectiveness Award goes to the 168th Maintenance Group, by SMSgt Julie Avey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT